folio-org/raml-module-builder/README.md

             kv_configuration: !include ../_schemas/kv_configuration.schema
         WHEN:
 	        kv_configuration is referenced anywhere in the raml
-7. Paths cannot be used as keys in the raml
+9. Paths cannot be used as keys in the raml
         CHANGE:
             _schemas/kv_configuration.schema: !include _schemas/kv_configuration.schema
         TO
             kv_configuration: !include _schemas/kv_configuration.schema
-8. resource type examples must not be strict (will result in invalid json content otherwise)
+10. The resource type examples must not be strict (will result in invalid json content otherwise)
         CHANGE:
             example: <<exampleItem>>
         TO:
             example:
                 strict: false
                 value: <<exampleItem>>
-9. Generated interfaces dont have the 'Resource' suffix e.g. ConfigurationsResource -> Configurations
+11. Generated interfaces dont have the 'Resource' suffix e.g. ConfigurationsResource -> Configurations
-10. Names of generated pojos (also referenced by the generated interfaces) may change For example:
+12. Names of generated pojos (also referenced by the generated interfaces) may change For example:
         kv_configuration: !include ../_schemas/kv_configuration.schema
         will produce a pojo called: KvConfiguration